john-courter-lu/HouseRulesTemplate/README.md

     dotnet ef database update
     ```
 1. In the `client` directory inside the project directory, run `npm install`
-1. In `package.json` add this under the first line:
+1. (might have already been there) In `package.json` add this under the first line:
     ```json
     "proxy": "https://localhost:5001",
     ```